 The CMO marketing dashboard provides a summary of your company’s marketing services, including lead generation and website results, as well as email marketing and social media.
 It is intended to provide a quick response to the critical question of “how are we performing?”
 Here’s an example of a dashboard summary.

-Metrics from various sources are woven together to provide a comprehensive view of marketing success, enabling executives to track performance to make informed marketing strategies regularly.
+Metrics from various sources are woven together to provide a comprehensive view of marketing success, enabling executives to regularly track performance and make informed marketing strategies.

 Online Marketing Dashboard